bpmsg/ahp-os/README.md

      |                       AhpHierXX, AhpHierginiXX, AhpNewsXX,
      |--views (html menus)   AhpPrioCalcXX, AhpSessionAdminXX
 ```
+## Dependencies
+The source code includes the source of a modified `phpgraphlib` by
+Elliott Brueggeman and `jscheck` by Gustav Eklundh to check, whether
+JavaScript is enabled for the browse. `PHPMailer`, version 6.5.3 is used
+for email sending.

 ## SQL database structure and triggers
-There are 6 tables in the database, 4 of them to store tahp data:
+There are 6 tables in the database, 4 of them to store ahp data:
 * users: user data
 * projects: project data
 * pwc: pairwise comparisons of participants